-Of course, this doesn’t mean that you shouldn’t defend yourself when necessary.
-There are times when you have to respond to save your good name.
-But you also don’t want to be the aggressor as it reflects poorly on you and is often more trouble than it’s worth.
+Of course, this doesn’t mean you can’t defend yourself when necessary.
+There are times when you must respond to save your good name.
+But you also don’t want to be the aggressor, as it reflects poorly on you.
+Plus, it’s often more trouble than it’s worth.

-Won’t Risk Their Own Reputation by Following an Unethical Client
+Won’t Risk Their Reputation by Following an Unethical Client

-I was absolutely shocked to say the least.
+I was absolutely shocked.
 So, after I received those chilling instructions, the “boss” walked into another room – leaving me alone.
 I grabbed my belongings and ran as fast as I could to my car.
 I went home and never looked back.

-The lesson here is that you will run into people who ask you to do things you’re not comfortable with.
+The lesson here is that you will run into people who ask you to do things you’re uncomfortable with.
 Get out of those situations as quickly and gracefully as you can.
 Nothing good can come from sticking around.

 Stay True to Yourself

-Whenever you’re faced with an ethical dilemma at work, think about how your Mom would want you to handle it.
-If you have children, think about what your wishes would be for them.
+Whenever you’re faced with an ethical dilemma at work, think about how your mom would want you to handle it.
+If you have children, think about what your wishes for them would be.

-If you’ve made a mistake in the past, it’s okay (and welcome to the club).
+If you’ve made a mistake in the past, it’s OK (and welcome to the club).
 Those different experiences make us who we are.
 Once we know better, we can do better.

 - Should a Web Designer Ever Provide Discounts?